Data-and-Trust-Alliance/DPS/specification.md

 - Are there restrictions on the use?
 - can the data be used for AI, educational, and developmental programs?

-### Outcome
+### 3.2.2 Outcome

-Metadata associated with the “March 2024 Global Media Consumption Trends” dataset is a vital resource for procuring complex media consumption patterns, ensuring its integrity and applicability in AI analytics.
+Metadata associated with the "March 2024 Global Media Consumption Trends" dataset is a vital resource for procuring complex media consumption patterns, ensuring its integrity and applicability in AI analytics.
 This approach to describing data can facilitate effective personalization of content strategies across various industries and will set a new standard for transparent, efficient, and compliant data usage in media consumption analysis.
 The outcome includes:

 - Comprehensive coverage and actionable insights
   - Detailed data origin geography and collection methodologies will assure users of the data’s relevance and quality, thus facilitating targeted content strategies.
 - Transparency and trust building
-  - By adhering to the data provenance standards and providing a clear metadata URL, the dataset’s transparency is increased, making it easier for media buyers and sellers to assess its credibility.
+  - By adhering to the Data Provenance Standard and providing a clear metadata URL, the dataset’s transparency is increased, making it easier for media buyers and sellers to assess its credibility.
   - The documentation of dataset lineage and the use of PETs-like anonymization underscores the commitment to data privacy and security, building trust among clients.
 - Increased efficiency and enhanced compliance
   - The dataset’s lack of proprietary data restrictions and the provision of a clear license to use, as indicated by contacting AnalytiQuest Ventures’ Office of General Counsel, streamlines the data acquisition process, enhancing clients’ operational efficiency.
   - Data processing and storage geography metadata will help downstream consumers comply with legal standards and privacy regulations, thereby reducing legal and reputational risks.

-## Use-Case 3: Financial services customer product enablement
+## 3.3 Use-Case 3: Financial services customer product enablement

-Evaluating a new dataset for refining AI algorithms used in customer credit card offerings
+Evaluating a new dataset for refining AI algorithms used in customer credit card offerings.

 Minh is tasked with evaluating a new dataset for refining AI algorithms for customer credit card offerings.
-The dataset under consideration has been documented in accordance with the latest data provenance standards, ensuring transparency and compliance, especially under GDPR and the new EU AI Act.
+The dataset under consideration has been documented in accordance with the Data Provenance Standard, ensuring transparency and compliance, especially under GDPR and the new EU AI Act.
 Minh’s evaluation process focuses on the detailed metadata provided for the dataset.

 Goals